 Advertisement

-The following drugs are commonly associated with causing Fanconi syndrome:
+The following drugs commonly associate with Fanconi syndrome:

 Advertisement

 Treatment depends on the cause and severity of Fanconi syndrome.
-A healthcare provider will first identify and treat any underlying causes.
-They’ll also restore substances that leave your body through your pee.
+Your healthcare provider will first identify and treat any underlying causes.
+They’ll also restore any substances that leave your body when you pee.

-Many people with Fanconi syndrome often have metabolic acidosis.
-A provider may give you sodium bicarbonate to help restore a healthy blood pH balance.
-The pH scale is the levels of acids and bases in your blood.
+Many people with Fanconi syndrome have metabolic acidosis.
+Your provider may give you sodium bicarbonate to help restore a healthy blood pH balance.
+The pH scale is the level of acids and bases in your blood.

-Low phosphate levels may cause bone weakness and bone pain.
-If you have low phosphate levels, a provider may prescribe a phosphate supplement plus vitamin D.
+Low phosphate levels may cause bone pain and weakness.
+If you have low phosphate levels, your provider may prescribe a phosphate supplement and vitamin D. Vitamin D helps build and maintain bone health.

 Advertisement

-Healthcare providers and medical researchers know more about Fanconi syndrome and how to treat it now than they did just a few years ago.
-New therapies and treatments allow many people to live relatively normal lives.
+Experts know more about Fanconi syndrome and how to treat it now than they did just a few years ago.
+New therapies and treatments allow many people to live pretty normal lives.

 Advertisement

 The inherited causes of Fanconi syndrome are different situations.
-The effect they have on your life expectancy varies.
+How they affect your life expectancy varies.

 Fanconi syndrome and Fanconi anemia are two different conditions.

-Fanconi syndrome affects how your kidneys reabsorb necessary substances for your body to function.
+Fanconi syndrome affects how your kidneys reabsorb substances your body needs to function.

-Fanconi anemia is a rare inherited condition that affects your bone marrow.
-Your bone marrow can’t create healthy blood cells and platelets, and you have an increased risk of developing blood disorders and certain types of cancer.
+Fanconi anemia is a rare, inherited condition that affects your bone marrow.
+Your bone marrow can’t create healthy blood cells and platelets.
+You have an increased risk of developing blood disorders and certain types of cancer.

 Learn more about the Health Library and our editorial process.